Vyral/vickie-landis/_posts/2021-02-17-how-we-are-keeping-our-customers-safe-during-covid-19.md

 ---
 layout: post
-title: How Are We Preparing For COVID?
+title: How We Are Keeping Our Customers Safe During COVID-19
 date: 2021-02-17 00:00:00
 tags:
   - Real Estate